jamilurrahman12/proxmox/README.md

 Each user can be a member of several groups.
 Groups are the preferred method for organizing access permissions.
 You should always grant permissions to groups instead of individual users.
 That way, you will get a much more maintainable access control list.

-•	Securing The root Account
-•	Permission Management & Privileges

 ### Multi-Factor Authentication for Users

-There are two ways to use two-factor authentication -
+There are two ways to use two-factor authentication in Proxmox -

 * TOTP (Time-based One-Time Password): we'll use it in the lab.
 * YubiKey OTP

-PVE Users can enable/disable the 2-factor option and set up TOTP from their dashboard after their first login.
+PVE Users can enable/disable two-factor authentication and set up TOTP from their dashboard after first login.

 <img width="512" height="576" alt="image" src="https://github.com/user-attachments/assets/e36e0761-f34d-44f1-821a-aa89627e6518" />

+### Securing the root Account

+Here’s a practical, security-first checklist to lock down root on Proxmox VE.
+Pick what fits your setup; the items are ordered from “do this everywhere” to “nice to have”

+**1. Protect Web UI logins (root@pam)**

+* Turn on 2FA for root@pam user
+* Use a trusted TLS cert (no self-signed)
+* Limit who can reach the UI: enable the PVE Firewall at Datacenter and at the node, allow TCP 8006 only from your trusted IPs.
+* Stop using root for daily UI: create an admin user, give it the Administrator role at /, and log in with that instead of root.

+**2. Harden SSH (or avoid SSH as root entirely)**

+* Disable root SSH: In /etc/ssh/sshd_config, set 'PermitRootLogin no'

+**3. Use roles/tokens instead of sharing root**

+* RBAC everywhere: assign least-privilege roles to users/groups; don’t give full admin when not required.

+**4. Network placement and block bad logins**

+* Use Private IP for management/cluster
+* Don’t expose 8006/22 to the internet
+* Fail2ban for both SSH and the Proxmox API/UI (port 8006) to rate-limit brute force attempts
+* Keep Proxmox updated

 ## Provisioning Server-2 and Server-3

 So far, we have prepared our first server (PVE-1/Node-1).
 Now, we will provision the remaining two servers, whose names will be PVE-2 and PVE-3.

 First, we need to power off the PVE-1 VM and create the remaining two servers by cloning it.
-To do that, right-click on the PVE-1 node and then select Manage --> Clone.
+To do that, right-click on the PVE-1 node and then select **Manage --> Clone**.
 A wizard will be opened for further operations.
 It is worth clarifying that the reason behind the shutdown of PVE-1 is to ensure 'no conflict of IP'.

 Follow the cloning wizard and create a new virtual machine with full clone of PVE-1